sportelance/babys-first-search-engine/README.md

 `npm run dev (or vite)`

 Then go to the url specified by vite in the terminal.
-It should be something like `localhost:3000`.
+It should be something like `http://localhost:5173/`.

+Remember, this is a terrible piece of software, and it will probably fuck up.

 ### Thoughts/roadmap